psychcomposite/psychcomposite.github.io/theory/primitives/imposing.md

 # Imposing (I)

-## Overview
+## Profile

 ### Definition

-People with a high need to order/structure the outside world and a low score on ambiguity-tolerance
+Relatively high need to enforce order/structure in the outside world.

+### Correlations

+* Low score on ambiguity tolerance
+* High score on Orderliness subfacet of Big 5 trait Conscientousnes